 When you’re translating, it’s really important to make sure that the translation is of high quality.
 That way, more people will be able to enjoy it and not just those who speak English.
 It should also help you get new players and avoid a lot of other problems like PR disasters and brand damage.

 In order to make an awesome video game translation, it really helps to work together with the developers and language experts.
-The best way is to use best practices, which makes your quality better, reduces mistakes, and saves you money in the long term.
+The best way is to use localization best practices, which make your quality better, reduce mistakes, and save you money in the long term.